n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.coingecko.md

 # CoinGecko

-The CoinGecko node allows you to automate work in CoinGecko, and integrate CoinGecko with other applications. n8n has built-in support for a wide range of CoinGecko features, including getting coins and events.
+Use the CoinGecko node to automate work in CoinGecko, and integrate CoinGecko with other applications. n8n has built-in support for a wide range of CoinGecko features, including getting coins and events.

 On this page, you'll find a list of operations the CoinGecko node supports and links to more resources.